 Should I Talk About My Mystical Experience

-While you may have experienced direct knowledge, wisdom, and insight, there's still a lot we don’t know after a mystical experience.
-(Perhaps not knowing is one of the things that can keep us humble as we tumble back into our egoic selves.)
-Whether to talk about it or not is something we must work out for ourselves.
+While you may have experienced direct knowledge, wisdom, and insight, knowing whether to share your oneness spiritual experience is not always obvious.
+It's difficult to see into the future and know for sure whether talking about it will serve you or not.
+Perhaps not knowing is one of the things that can keep us humble as we tumble back into our egoic selves.

 TO TALK OR NOT TO TALK